-Launch of The Followers at Slightly Foxed Books - one year ago
+Launch of The Followers at Slightly Foxed Books - 2 years ago

 On Monday night we celebrated the launch of The Followers at one of the most delightful independent bookshops in London: Slightly Foxed Books on Gloucester Road.
 If you haven’t already been, make sure you pay a visit – they have an … Continue reading →

-Places that inspired The Followers - one year ago
+Places that inspired The Followers - 2 years ago

 1. The moors I was taken to Dartmoor a lot as a little kid.
 Apparently we even used to camp there, which now sounds pretty horrifying.
 Although The Followers is actually set on the Yorkshire moors, I returned to Dartmoor twice more … Continue reading →

 How to start your own cult in 5 simple steps - 2 years ago